Shipping firm Hafnia says oil tanker hit by 'external source' in Saudi Arabia

-SINGAPORE (Reuters) - Shipping company Hafnia said on Monday that one of its oil tankers, the BW Rhine, had been hit by an unidentified “external source” that caused fire and explosion while the ship was discharging at Jeddah port in Saudi Arabia.
+SINGAPORE (Reuters) - Shipping company Hafnia said on Monday that one of its oil tankers, the BW Rhine, had been hit by an unidentified “external source” that caused an explosion and a fire while the ship was discharging at Jeddah port in Saudi Arabia.

+The United Kingdom Maritime Trade Operations (UKMTO) said on its website that investigations into an explosion involving a tanker were underway, and that Jeddah’s port was closed for an unknown duration.

 “BW Rhine has been hit from an external source whilst discharging at Jeddah, Saudi Arabia at approximately 00:40 local time on 14 December 2020, causing an explosion and subsequent fire onboard,” Hafnia said in a statement on its website.